Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Introduction

 \section{Introduction}

-Drone racing is an emerging field in robotics that requires drones to navigate three-dimensional paths at high speeds with precision.\cite{race0} These races pose significant control challenges, requiring trajectory adjustments under nonlinear dynamics.
-Although recent advances in trajectory optimization have enabled precise gate passages and energy-efficient maneuvers,\cite{race1} existing methods have predominantly focused on single-drone scenarios.
-Similarly, learning-based approaches can navigate moving gates;\cite{race2} however, they often overlook the multi-agent competitive interactions.
+Drone racing is an emerging field in robotics that requires drones to navigate three-dimensional paths at high speeds with precision\cite{race0}.
+These races pose significant control challenges, requiring trajectory adjustments under nonlinear dynamics.
+Although recent advances in trajectory optimization have enabled precise gate passages and energy-efficient maneuvers\cite{race1}, most existing methods have focused primarily on single-drone scenarios.
+Similarly, learning-based approaches can handle navigation through moving gates\cite{race2}; however, they typically neglect multi-agent competitive interactions such as overtaking or obstructing between the ego drone and its opponent.

-To address these competitive interactions, several studies\cite{Spica2020,Wang2020,race3} have formulated drone racing as receding-horizon differential games (RHDG).
-Unlike standard model predictive control (MPC), RHDG predicts the opponent's worst-case actions over a finite horizon, thus optimizing the ego drone's strategy accordingly.
-In particular, the nonlinear receding-horizon differential game (NRHDG) \cite{race3} handles fully nonlinear dynamics, rather than relying on simplified kinematic models.\cite{Spica2020,Wang2020} However, this approach still assumes fixed roles (i.e., overtaking or obstructing) for each drone, limiting the ability to switch strategies during a race.
-Moreover, relying on explicit path features, such as curvature and torsion, can increase computational costs and lead to potential numerical singularities.
+To address these limitations, several studies\cite{Spica2020,Wang2020,race3} have formulated drone racing as \emph{receding-horizon differential games} (RHDG).
+RHDG extends standard model predictive control (MPC) by predicting the opponent's worst-case actions over a finite horizon, thus optimizing the ego drone's strategy accordingly.
+In particular, the nonlinear receding-horizon differential game (NRHDG) \cite{race3} accommodates fully nonlinear dynamics, rather than relying on simplified kinematic models\cite{Spica2020,Wang2020}.
+However, this approach still assumes fixed roles (i.e., overtaking or obstructing) for each drone, limiting the ability to switch strategies during a race.
+Moreover, relying on explicit path features, such as curvature and torsion, can increase computational costs and introduce numerical singularities.

-In this study, we enhance the conventional NRHDG framework to facilitate dynamic role-switching and reduce reliance on cumbersome path information.
-Furthermore, we introduce a novel path-following model that integrates seamlessly with the drone's state equation without iterative minimization, and we devise a potential function that allows each drone to flexibly move between overtaking and obstructing modes in real time.
-Finally, we introduce a systematic performance metric to evaluate NRHDG with standard nonlinear MPC (NMPC).
-Simulation results confirm that NRHDG outperforms NMPC in both overtaking efficiency and obstructing performance along a three-dimensional path.

-The main contributions of this work can be summarized as follows. \begin{enumerate} \item We derive a unified dynamical model for projection onto a three-dimensional path.
-Unlike existing formulations requiring distance minimization or frame-specific parameters, our model embeds directly into the drone's state equation and applies to any smooth curve of arbitrary dimension. \item We propose a custom potential function for NRHDG that enables real-time switching between overtaking and obstructing strategies, adapting to each drone's relative position. \item We introduce a performance metric for evaluating the effectiveness of overtaking and obstructing in drone racing.
-Numerical simulations demonstrate that NRHDG outperforms NMPC. \end{enumerate}